 What’s a good score on the SAT or ACT?

 A score that’s at the top of one school’s range easily could be at the bottom of another school’s range.
 A better question might be what score should my student get based on her abilities?
 Or even more appropriate: Given my student’s grades, interests, activities, and intended major, what score will ensure that colleges will take a good look at her application?

 Do you guarantee a certain score or a certain increase?

-I never have made guarantees like that, and I never will.
-A student who comes to me in the 90% percentile won’t increase as much as a student who starts out in the 40% percentile.
+Wendy has never made guarantees like that, and she never will.
+A student who comes for tutoring in the 90th percentile won’t increase as much as a student who starts out in the 40th percentile.
 Students have different abilities and not all students are equally motivated.

 Don’t be fooled by schools or tutors who will let your student take the course again if he doesn’t improve by a certain amount.
 If the course wasn’t successful the first time, what’s the point of wasting time by repeating the same unproductive strategy?

 When should my student start writing his Common App essay?